YVSemlani/tictactoe-rl/README.md

   - *How it tests*: Takes a few moves with no winning pattern, verifies `done == false`
   - *Validation*: Game correctly continues when no terminal condition

+#### Larger Board Tests (6x6 and 10x10)
+- **6x6 Board Comprehensive Test**: Validates all core functionality on 6x6 boards (36 cells)
+  - *How it tests*: Tests initialization, player alternation, bounds validation, and all win patterns (6-in-a-row)
+  - *Validation*: All core mechanics work correctly on larger boards

+- **10x10 Board Comprehensive Test**: Validates all core functionality on 10x10 boards (100 cells)
+  - *How it tests*: Tests initialization, player alternation, bounds validation, and all win patterns (10-in-a-row)
+  - *Validation*: All core mechanics scale properly to very large boards

+- **Large Board Win Detection Tests**: Validates horizontal, vertical, and diagonal wins on larger boards
+  - *How it tests*: Creates N-in-a-row patterns for both 6x6 and 10x10 boards
+  - *Validation*: Win detection algorithms work correctly regardless of board size

 ### test_state_representation.cpp - Epic 2: State & Action Representation

 Tests the three state representation methods individually to ensure each works correctly.